Chapter 1069 clarified the connection between Devil Fruits and Haki

 So ever since we learned that Devil Fruit powers can sometimes be negated through strong Haki, I’m sure a lot of people including myself have been thinking there must be some kind of connection between the two beyond just “Armament lets you interact normally with them”.
-Luckily, I think the most recent chapter of the manga actually gave us a pretty good hint as to the connection between Devil Fruits and Haki, thanks to Doctor Vegapunk’s theory about devil fruits.
+Luckily, I think a recent chapter of the manga actually gave us a pretty good hint as to the connection between Devil Fruits and Haki, thanks to Doctor Vegapunk’s theory about devil fruits.

 Vegapunk describes devil fruits as follows: “Every Devil Fruit is a possibility for human evolution that someone desired!!!
 If only I could be like this… if only I could be like that!!
 All of those powers represent the many branches of the future of Humanity.”